clickberry/videos-api-nodejs/README.md

 # Dockerized Videos API
-Videos encoding proxy micro-service on Node.js.
+Videos encoding micro-service on Node.js.
 This micro-service is for add videos for encoding/transcoding.

 * [Architecture](#architecture)
 * [Technologies](#technologies)